jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 > You will need to activate and update the firmware on all 3 products separately.
 However, this is much more straightforward than it may sound.

-> By now your DJI remote controller should have charged, so you can **connect it to your computer and power it on by short pressing and then press and holding the power button**.
-Start up the DJI Assistant app, create and account or login and you should see the DJI FPV Remote Controller in Connected Devices.
+> By now your DJI remote controller should have charged, so you can **connect it to your computer and power it on by short pressing and then press and hold the power button**.
+Startup the DJI Assistant app, create an account, or login and you should see the DJI FPV Remote Controller in Connected Devices.

 > ![DJI FPV REMOTE CONTROLLER in connected devices in the DJI Assistant 2 app](holybro-kopis2-hdv-dji-air-unit-37.jpg)